 These transatlantic cruises are the cheapest ones.
 They just don’t fit too many people’s schedules because they’re so long, and they’re heavy on sea days, which are my favorites, but not as loved by most other people.
 Even so, a one week round-trip cruise shouldn’t generally cost you more than fifty dollars a day.

-There's a two step process to getting a cheap cruise.
-First, go to www.cruisehotsheet.com and click Inside Cabins.
-There you'll see a list of cruises ordered by price per day.
+There’s a two step process to getting a cheap cruise.
+First, go to http://www.cruisesheet.com.
+There you’ll see a list of cruises ordered by price per day.
 Click Info to get more details and settle on the cruise you want.